ibm-cloud-docs/vpc/bs_snapshots_about.md

 ### Fast restore snapshot clones
 {: #snapshots_vpc_fast_restore}

 By using the snapshots fast restore feature, you create and keep a clone of the data in a zone within your VPC region.
-In other words, your data is fully available when the volume is created because it is already in the VPC region and not in {{site.data.keyword.cos_short}}.
-In contrast, when data is not restored from a fast restore snapshot clone, volume data is copied from {{site.data.keyword.cos_short}} when the volume is attached to an instance over time.
+In other words, your data is fully available when the volume is created because it is already in the VPC region and not in a separate regional storage repository.
+In contrast, when data is not restored from a fast restore snapshot clone, volume data is copied from the separate regional storage repository when the volume is attached to an instance over time.
 The fast restore feature can achieve a [recovery time objective](#x3167918){: term} (RTO) quicker than restoring from a regular snapshot.

 The fast restore feature can be enabled in the console, from the CLI, with the API, or Terraform.
 In the CLI, API, and Terraform, the responses show `clones`.
 The UI shows fast restore snapshot clones as fast restore snapshots, but they are the same thing.